nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_A020.md

 ### Response

 #### Success
 HTTP Status code `201 (Created)` is returned.
-The header will also contain the e-RS file ID of the just uploaded file.
+The header will also return the e-RS file location of the just uploaded file, as a URL, which can be used to link the file to a UBRN using [A012: Maintain Referral Letter](explore_endpoint_a012.html)
 No response body is returned.

 #### Failure
 If an error occurs, the relating [HTTP status code](explore_error_messages.html) will be returned.
 Where status code 422 (Unprocessable Entity) is returned then an [eRS-OperationOutcome-1](https://fhir.nhs.uk/STU3/StructureDefinition/eRS-OperationOutcome-1) will be included in the body, as detailed below.